wp-plugins/category-posts/readme.txt

 * Specify how many posts to show
 * Set which category the posts should come form
 * Designate how many of the widgets you need
+* Specify whether to make to the widget title a link to the category page

 == Installation ==